Sometimes, between thinking and doing, that something gets lost.

 Other times, we are so focused, so engrossed in the flow of our lives, we forget to take a moment to appreciate all that we do and have done.

-This week we’re teaming up with one of our favourite publishers, Do Books, a collection of books for do-ers.
+One of our favourite publishers, Do Books, is a collection of books for do-ers.